| The

 for a point particle from the classical EM wave equations in a

-way which is both short
+way which is both short and

 simple.